JuneYaooo/llm_structure_tool/README_en.md

 ## Usage

 The structuring tool provides a simple interactive interface in the terminal.
-You can enter relevant information and select the desired functionality based on the prompts.
+You can enter relevant information and select the desired functionality as prompted.

-### Testing
+### Single Sentence Testing

 Enter a paragraph, set the rules, and perform single selection, multiple selection, or extraction.